pellcorp/creality-wiki/docs/misc.md

 [include timelapse.cfg]
 ```

-And uncomment the `[include timelapse.conf]` in moonraker.conf, you will need to restart moonraker **and** klipper after this, you can that via the fluidd or mainsail services section.
+And uncomment the `[include timelapse.conf]` in moonraker.conf, you will need to restart moonraker **and** klipper after this, you can do that via the fluidd or mainsail services section.

 If you see these messages: